When are USC Provost’s Undergraduate Research Fellowship applications available and when is the deadline to submit an application?

 Are there any options besides having my stipend mailed to my local address?

 We encourage you to sign up for direct deposit.
 Students who elect for direct deposit will receive their stipends 7-10 business days faster than students who request to have their checks mailed.
-In order to apply for direct deposit you must complete a Direct Deposit Form and attach a voided check.
-Completed forms should be sent to: University Payroll Services, UGB 212, MC 8016.
-Be advised that your first installment will arrive as a check and all future stipends will be deposited into your personal bank account.
+If you would like to have your stipend deposited into your bank account, then follow the directions that is outlined in the “How to Sign Up for Direct Deposit SSTI” pdf document.
+Be advised that your first installment may arrive as a check and all future stipends will be deposited into your personal bank account

 What if I did not receive my stipend check in the mail?

-Please contact Tiffany Fong via email at email@example.com and inform her that you have not received your check.
-She will issue a stop payment and have a check re-issued to you.
+Please contact Tiffany Fong via email at firstname.lastname@example.org and inform her that you have not received your check.
+She will issue a stop payment and have a check re-issued and mailed to your current mailing address.

 Why can’t I receive multiple sources of funding in a given semester?